About Student Directed Seminars

 What is the Student Directed Seminars Program?

-Student Directed Seminars create one avenue through which undergraduate students can become active participants in a UBC community of learners.
-Student coordinators have the unique opportunity of working closely with a member of faculty to explore a topic, and gain experience in facilitation.
-Participants, as members of a self-directed group, also have a high degree of control over their own learning experience.
-Their learning is enhanced through a small class size of highly motivated students, mutually enthusiastic about the course subject.
-Classes are discussion based, but involve in depth projects, presentations, and sometimes even a Community Service Learning portion.
+Student Directed Seminars provide an avenue through which undergraduates can become active participants in UBC’s community of learners.
+Student coordinators have the unique opportunity to work closely with a faculty member to explore a topic and gain facilitation experience.
+Participants, as members of a self-directed group, also have a high degree of control over their own learning experiences.
+Their learning is enhanced through participation in a small class of highly-motivated students who are mutually-enthusiastic about the seminar’s subject.
+While seminars are discussion-based, in the past, they have involved in-depth projects, presentations, guest lectures, and a Community Service Learning component, among others.

-Please see Past Courses for a full listing of all past seminars, as well as past Faculty Sponsors.
+Please see Past Courses for a full listing of past seminars and Faculty Sponsors.

 Want To Get Involved?

-Stay tuned for a full list of the courses running this year.
-As a Course Participant, you have the opportunity of fully engaging in your education.
-From helping edit the course syllabus, to peer marking, to lecturing the class, each student’s participation is vital to the learning outcomes of the course.
+Check out the 2013-2014 Student Directed Seminars page to see a full list of seminars being offered this year.
+As a seminar participant, you would have the opportunity to fully engage with your education.
+From helping to edit the course syllabus and choose your readings, to peer marking, to lecturing the class, each student’s participation is vital in shaping the form and learning outcomes for the seminar.

 Frequently Asked Questions